Update by user Jun 05

 to find out when this nightmare will end to no avail.
 Now I have this broken washing machine setting in my kitchen until Sears fixes it or finally declares it dead and reimburses me.

-Review about: Sears Washing Machine Repair.
+Product or Service Mentioned: Sears Washing Machine Repair.

 Reason of review: Warranty issue.